Network-Adjusted Covariates for Community Detection: Theoretical guarantee

 Under the degree-corrected stochastic blockmodel with covariates, there is

 where $v_k$'s and $u_k$'s are $K$-dimension vectors. \end{lemma}

 Lemma \ref{lem:xiformsimple} shows that nodes in the same community share the same rows in $\Xi$, up to a constant factor.
-This constant factor is the degree heterogeneity parameter $\theta_i$ for $i \in \calD$ or the weightage $\alpha^* \approx E[\bar{d}]/2$ for $i \in \calS \cap \calM^c$.
+This constant factor is the degree heterogeneity parameter $\theta_i$ for $i \in \calD$ or the weightage $\alpha^* \approx E(\bar{d})/2$ for $i \in \calS \cap \calM^c$.
 The explicit formula for $u_k$ and $v_k$ can be found in supplementary materials.
 Normalizing $\Xi_i$ to be of unit length removes the constant factor.
-When the centers (normlized $u_k$s and $v_k$s) are well separated, the labels of nodes in $\cG$ can be exactly recovered.
+When the centers (normlized $u_k$s and $v_k$s) are well separated, the labels of nodes in $\cG$ can be exactly recovered. \begin{theorem} [Row-wise empirical and oracle singular matrix distance] Consider the degree-corrected stochastic blockmodel with covariates with parameters $(\Theta, K, P, \Pi, F_{[K]}, \calM)$, where $p >0$ is a constant, $\cG$ is the set of good nodes and $\epsilon = |\cG^c|/n$.
+Let $\Omega$ be the oracle matrix defined in \eqref{eqn:oracle}, $\Xi$ is the left singular matrix of $\Omega_{\cG}$ and $\hat{\Xi}$ consists of the top $K$ left singular vectors of $Y$.